srijan-paul/vyse/src/lang-basics/variables.md

 print(x, y, z) -- global local nil
 ```

-All global variables in vyse can be found in special predefined table called '`_G`'.
+All global variables in Vyse can be found in special predefined table called '`_G`'.
 They can therefore me modified and accessed from the table itself.

 ```vyse